FairMOT: On the Fairness of Detection and Re-Identification in Multiple Object Tracking: Experiments

-In contrast, ResNet-34-FPN, which actually has fewer parameters than ResNet-50, achieves a larger \emph{MOTA} score than ResNet-50.
-More importantly, \emph{TPR} improves significantly from $90.9\%$ to $94.2\%$ which suggests that multi-layer feature fusion has clear advantages over simply using larger networks.
 In addition, DLA-34, which is also built on top of ResNet-34 but has more levels of feature fusion, achieves an even larger \emph{MOTA} score.
 In particular, \emph{TPR} increases significantly from $90.9\%$ to $94.4\%$ which in turn decreases the number of ID switches (\emph{IDs}) from $435$ to $299$.
-The results validate that feature fusion (both FPN and DLA) effectively improves the discriminative ability of re-ID features.
+Similar conclusions can be obtained from the results of HRNet-W18.
+The results validate that feature fusion (FPN, DLA and HRNet) effectively improves the discriminative ability of re-ID features.
 On the other hand, although ResNet-34-FPN obtains equally good re-ID features (\emph{TPR}) as DLA-34, its detection results (\emph{AP}) are significantly worse than DLA-34.
 We think the use of deformable convolution in DLA-34 is the main reason because it enables more flexible receptive fields for objects of different sizes - it is very important for our method since \emph{FairMOT} only extracts features from object centers without using any region features.
 We can only get 65.0 \emph{MOTA} and 78.1 \emph{AP} when replacing all the deformable convolutions with normal convolutions in DLA-34.
 As shown in Table~\ref{table:backbone_size}, we can see that DLA-34 mainly outperforms HRNet-W18 on middle and large size objects.
+When we further use a more powerful backbone HarDNet-85 with more multi-layer feature fusion structures, we achieve even better results than DLA-34 (+2.1 MOTA, +1.7 IDF1, -33.8\% IDs, +1.4 AP, +1.4 TPR).
+Although HRNet-W18, DLA-34 and HarDNet-85 get lower ImageNet classification accuracy than ResNet-50 and RegNetY-4.0GF, they achieve much higher tracking accuracy.
+Based on the experimental results above, we believe that multi-layer feature fusion is the key to solve the ``feature'' issue.